kubernetes/kubernetes/docs/design/flex-provision.md

 ```

 **Kubernetes User** - Same workflow as standard provisioner.

 # Design Alternatives
 **Alternative 1**: Use a binary/shell script on the master instead of a POD.
 This violates Use Case  9 and possibly Use Case 5.
-It also significantly complicates the passing of properties from kubernets API to provisioners.
+It also complicates the passing of properties from kubernets API to provisioners.